-In his webinar, Going Independent: Are You Ready to Make the Leap?, George Hallenbeck will discuss three important parts of the process of going independent: assessing fit, assessing readiness, and making the transition.
+In his webinar, Going Independent: Are You Ready to Make the Leap?, George Hallenbeck discussed three important parts of the process of going independent: assessing fit, assessing readiness, and making the transition.

 Hallenbeck has worked with people from a variety of backgrounds and researched their transitions to an independent career.
 We spoke with him about what it takes to go independent, the challenges that arise, and the key to making a successful transition.